 June 28, 2009

-A piece of restored historic edifice may rob us of authenticity, but in Kinkaku-ji’s case, its conception, conflagrations and reconstructions are intrinsic aspects of its history.
+A piece of restored historic edifice may rob us of authenticity, but in Kinkaku-ji’s case, its conception, conflagrations and reconstructions were intrinsic aspects of its history.
 A self-indulgent shogun had found freedom as a patron of traditional arts here; a mad monk had wrestled with his demons here; I thought I had died and gone to heaven here.
 I even had a brush with an angel – in the form of a fellow tourist.
-As I was taking photos of myself, a young Asian man took pity on me and offered to take my photo.
+As I was taking photos of myself, a young man took pity on me and offered to take my photo.
 In all my travelling, no one had offered to do that.

 Ultimately, a place is just a place – it is our perception that colors it differently.
 They say Kinkaku-ji is magnificent in any season – in the variegated foliage of spring and autumn, the fluffy white of winter, and the lush greens and golden yellows of summer.
 Along with its fiery history, they render Kinkaku-ji in various facets of beauty: ephemeral and timeless, vulnerable and indestructible, romantic and real.
 Much like our concept of heaven.